shadchnev/zoopla/README.markdown

   * property listings with addresses, prices, agent details etc
   * more to come

+## Documentation
+The gem documentation can be found on [Rdoc.info](http://rdoc.info/github/shadchnev/zoopla/master/frames)

 The API documentation can be found on the [Zoopla Website](http://developer.zoopla.com/docs)

 ## Usage examples